Txreq/memoji/README.md

 ```
 git clone https://github.com/Txreq/memoji .
 ```
-configure server port by edition the `.env` file. before starting the application you have to install `concurrently` package to run the server and the web view at the same time, unless you like the classic method.
+configure server port by editing the `.env` file. before starting the application you have to install `concurrently` package to run the server and the web view at the same time, unless you like the classic method.
 ```
 npm i -g concurrently